PHSI-supplements/labs/lab-templates/FloatLab/doc/06-multiply-divide.md

 > ⓘ Note
 >
-> When you try your own values for testing, if the *expected* value's LSB is 1 and the *actual* value's LSB is 0,
+> When you try your own values for testing,
+> if the *expected* value can become the *actual* value by adding 1 to the LSB,
-> but the two values are otherwise identical, then this is a rounding error.
+> then this is a rounding error.
 > You will implement rounding [later](08-rounding.md).

 ### Division